SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 ## Projects
 -----

-If you want to make some awesome projects with CAN-BUS shield, here's some projects for reference.
+If you want to make some awesome projects with CAN-BUS shield, here are some projects for reference.

 ### Volkswagen CAN BUS Gaming

 ![](https://github.com/SeeedDocument/CAN_BUS_Shield/blob/master/image/project1.JPG?raw=true)

 Ever wanted to play a car/truck simulator with a real dashboard on your PC?
 Me too!
 I'm trying to control a VW Polo 6R dashboard via CAN Bus with an Arduino Uno and a Seeed CAN Bus Shield.
 Inspired by Silas Parker.
-Thanks to Sepp and Is0-Mick for their great support!
+Thanks Sepp and Is0-Mick for their great support!

 [![](https://github.com/SeeedDocument/CAN_BUS_Shield/blob/master/image/Wiki_makeitnow_logo.png?raw=true)](http://www.seeed.cc/project_detail.html?id=291)